acrucetta/ankify/README.md

   -h, --help          help for ankify
-  -p, --pages ints    Page numbers to parse, e.g., '1,2,3' (default is 1) -t, --type string   Type of file to parse, either 'txt', 'pdf', or 'url'
+  -p, --pages ints    Page numbers to parse, e.g., '1,2,3' (default is 1) -t, --type string   Type of file to parse, either 'txt', 'pdf', or 'url' -T, --tags strings  Tags to add to the Anki questions, e.g., 'articles'
 ```

 Ankify can be run from the command line with the following command: